bytefish/bytefish.de/blog/flight_tracking_with_aspnetcore_angular.md

 heart.
 And a lot of people want to put things on web maps and see them moving around, right?

 So let's look into it and bring it back to life.
-I'll uppdate it to the most recent ASP.NET Core and Angular versions, MapboxJS will be replaced with MapLibreJS and while at it I'll also add Docker support.
+I'll update it to the most recent ASP.NET Core and Angular versions, MapboxJS will be replaced with MapLibreJS and while at it I'll also add Docker support.